 (There's an actual equation that quantifies this, but I don't have the math to understand it, so I won't pretend to.
 I'm happy to take Rolf at his word.)

-Anyway.
-The demon must store information about each particle it observes, and eventually that memory has to be cleared.
+The demon stores information about particles it observes, and eventually that memory has to be cleared.
 When information is erased, entropy increases, preserving the Second Law.

-Landauer's resolution didn't just save the Second Law—it showed something about the nature of computation itself.
-The demon's pattern—observe, compute, update memory, generate heat—isn't specific to sorting gas molecules.
-It's a universal pattern of any computational process operating in the physical world.3
+Landauer's resolution preserved the Second Law and it showcased something about the nature of computation itself.
+The demon's pattern — observe, compute, update memory, generate heat — isn't specific to sorting gas molecules in a thought experiment.
+It's a universal pattern of any computational process operating in the physical world.4

-So, now we can return to the unassuming central point in the program — useMaxwellsDemon
+So, now we can return to the central point in the program — useMaxwellsDemon:

 // use-maxwells-demon.ts